BrendaEgeland/minutes-agendas-newsletters/readme.txt

 = Can this handle more than one document for a given date for a given document type? =

 Sorry, no. The file naming convention is based on no more than one document per date for each document type.

-This may change in a future version.
+= Can I change how the table looks?
+I don't like the headings, etc. =

+These are all controlled by CSS.
+The default class for the table is minagnews_tbl.

+= The links for documents within the same month should be on separate lines. =

+You can do this via CSS in your style.css file, e.g., table.minagnews_tbl td a { display: block; }

 == Requirements ==